 Like the Nemo and the DL63 before it, the Odyssey pushes all the right buttons.
 It feels refined.
 Ready for launch.
 With luck, others will agree.

-At the moment, the timepiece is priced at $750USD.
 For updates and more information about the ongoing presale, check out the brand website.

 Off The Cuff articles are full-length, hands-on reviews of the watch (or strap…) in question and represent the opinion of the author only.
 All photos are original, unless specified otherwise.
 If you would like to have your watch reviewed on this site, contact us here.